mtykhenko/davinci-kata/requirements/scenarious.md

 - [CA10] Apply subscription for meals delivery.
 - [CA11] Choose to participate in available loyalty program.
 - [CA12] [NICE TO HAVE] Can register using transaction id from POS.
+- [CA13] Provide feedback on items of verified purchases
+- [CA14] Provide feedback on items in app surveys

 ## POS Person Actions
 - [PPA1] Should accept code from application (confirmation that order completed) and give order to customer.